lbroseus/FakIR/README.md

-# f-IRed
-A framework for Intron Retention Events Detection (using RNA-sequencing data)
+# FakIR: a First-aid kit for the computational prediction of Intron Retention events